Thursday, November 9, 2023

 If you are going to downgrade the scale of what the book is describing to being not the entire world or even the entire Roman Empire but primarily one Province of that Empire, it has to be Asia.

-But 70 AD Preterists are actually a lot like Pre-Trib Dispensationalists in that they can't accept Revelation as being geographically about anywhere other then exactly where the Old Testament is about.
+But AD 70 Preterists are actually a lot like Pre-Trib Dispensationalists in that they can't accept Revelation as being geographically about anywhere other then exactly where the Hebrew Bible is about.
 And so in a Preterist Facebook Group I saw someone talking about how "Symbolic" Revelation is and that includes the identities of the Seven Churches.
 That is completely backwards.

 The Structure of Revelation is that the Symbolic Vision starts in Revelation 4:1 and ends about 22:5.
-The more direct messages to the Seven Churches do use symbolic language sometimes but that's different, a lot of it is making references to Old Testament stories as analogues to current scenarios the same way one might reference a movie today.
-Those references in chapter 2 and 3 do help contextualize how similar references will be used later.
+The more direct messages to the Seven Churches before that do use symbolic language sometimes but that's different, a lot of it is making references to Hebrew Bible stories as analogues to current scenarios the same way one might reference a movie today.
+Those references in chapters 2 and 3 do help contextualize how similar references will be used later.

-It is the things that seem like geographical references to the Old Testament Holy Land that are meant to be filtered thorough New Testament Doctrines.
+It is the things that seem like geographical references to the Israelite Holy Land that are meant to be filtered thorough New Testament Doctrines.

 Every reference to The Temple or Tabernacle is meant to be understood in the context of Stephen, Paul and Peter's teachings about all Believers being The Temple of God.